henarozz/Txwitch7/README.md

 Txwitch7
 =======
 [Txwitch7](https://github.com/henarozz/Txwitch7) — web application that allows you to extract HLS links from [Twitch.tv](https://www.twitch.tv).
 Based on [PHP Slim Framework 3](http://www.slimframework.com).
 The application will be useful for old iOS devices.
+PHP 7.3 version.

 Requirements
 ---------------